 SANTA CLARA COUNTY

 Thinking of making the move to Santa Clara County?
 Well you wouldn’t be alone.
 Santa Clara County, also known as Silicon Valley, is already home to almost two million people and counting.
 And it’s no wonder.
 The area is consistently ranked among the top 10 safest cities in the country.
-Technology giants Google, eBay and Apple are all headquartered within the county’s lines.
-And professional sporting events for every major athletic league are just a short train ride away.
+Technology giants Google, eBay, and Apple are all headquartered within the county’s borders.
+And professional sporting events like the https://sportconsultants.co.uk/ for every major athletic league are just a short train ride away.

 But there aren’t just techies and sports fans here.
 A uniquely diverse population of entrepreneurs, professionals and students inhabit the South Bay’s 15 cities and towns.
 There are over 30 different school districts in Santa Clara County all in close proximity to some of the most highly regarded colleges and universities in the country.